 - Mini-Open: A combination of arthroscopic and open methods, your doctor will start with an arthroscope and then finish with larger instruments.

-- Shoulder replacement: If the rotator cuff tear is significantly large, you may need a shoulder replacement.
+- Shoulder replacement: If the rotator cuff tear is significantly large, you may need a shoulder replacement, which can sometimes be performed in an outpatient setting.

 If you have surgery to treat your rotator cuff tear, you will need to wear a sling for 4-6 weeks.
-The exact recovery time depends on the type of surgery you received, the size of the tear, and how long the rotator cuff was torn.
-It may take anywhere from 4-6 months to a year to fully recover.
+The exact recovery time depends on the type of surgery you received, the size of the tear, and the age of the injury.
+It may take anywhere from 4-6 months to a year to fully recover from the surgery.